broadinstitute/cromwell/docs/RuntimeAttributes.md

 # Expression support

 Runtime attribute values are interpreted as expressions.
-This means that it is possible to express the value of a runtime attribute as a function of one of the task's inputs.
+This means that it has the ability to express the value of a runtime attribute as a function of one of the task's inputs.
 For example:

 ```
 task runtime_test {